TalonSabre/Pokedex35/README.md

 This app was made while learning SwiftUI.

+Interface code can be found in the .swift files in the [View](/ThePokedex/View) folder.

+Database code is located in [PokemonVM.swift](/ThePokedex/ViewModel/PokemonVM.swift).
+  Stored variables are in [PokemonData.swift](/ThePokedex/Model/PokemonData.swift).

 I did not create most of the code for this app.
 It was made during a lesson introducing Firebase.

   The things I implemented myself include: